Pangasinan: Physical

 Pangasinan is located in the west central area of Luzon in the Philippines.
 It is bordered by La Union to the north, Benguet and Nueva Vizcaya to the northeast, Nueva Ecija to the southeast, and Zambales and Tarlac to the south.
-To the west of Pangasinan is the South China Sea.
+To the west of Pangasinan is the West Philippine Sea.
 The province also encloses Lingayen Gulf.

 The province has a land area of 5,451.01 km2.
 It is 170 km north of Manila, 50 km south of Baguio, 115 km north of Subic International Airport and Seaport, and 80 km2 north of Clark International Airport.
 At the coast of Alaminos, the Hundred islands have become a famous tourist spot.

 The terrain of the province, as part of the Central Luzon plains, is typically flat, with a few parts being hilly and/or mountainous.
 The northeastern municipalities of San Manuel, San Nicolas, Natividad, San Quintin and Umingan have hilly to mountainous areas at the tip of the Cordillera mountains.
 The Zambales mountains extend to the province's western towns of Labrador, Mabini, Bugallon, Aguilar, Mangatarem, Dasol, and Infanta forming the mountainous portions of those towns.

 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) reported several inactive volcanoes in the province: Amorong, Balungao, Cabaluyan, Cahelietan, Candong, and Malabobo.
 PHIVOLCS reported no active or potentially active volcanoes in Pangasinan.
 A caldera-like landform is located between the towns of Malasiqui and Villasis with a center at about 15° 55′ N and 120° 30′ E near the Cabaruan Hills.

 Several rivers traverse the province.
 The longest is the Agno River which originates in the Cordillera Mountains of Benguet and eventually terminates at Lingayen Gulf.
 Other major rivers include the Bued River, Angalacan River, Sinocalan River, Pantal River, Patalan River and the Cayanga River.